Zebrahead (album)

-Zebrahead, more commonly known as Yellow or The Yellow Album, is the debut studio album by the American punk rock band Zebrahead.
+Zebrahead, more commonly known as Yellow or The Yellow Album, is the debut studio album by American punk rock band Zebrahead.
 The songs "Check" and "Hate" are both re-recorded from their One More Hit demo tape released two years prior in 1996.
 Most of the songs on the album would end up re-recorded later and released as part of the band's follow-up and first mainstream album, Waste of Mind.
 The song "Check" would therefore end up re-recorded twice so far.

 Singles

 "Check" is the only known single from the album and was accompanied by a music video.
 It was also featured in the soundtrack of the skateboarding video game Tony Hawk's Pro Skater 3.